joshagirgis/CN0349-Arduino-Based-Library/README.md

 This Library allows use of the CN0349 Board, the AD5933 chip, and/or the ADG715 chips to read water temperature, conductivity, and salinity.
 The CN0349 is a 2 probe conductivity sensor!
 The AD5933 chip needs to be calibrated to correctly measure conductivity.
+**A full example of using the CN0349 and calculating Gain factors for first time use can be seen in CN0349Test.ino.**

 ## Wiring
 https://wiki.analog.com/resources/eval/user-guides/circuits-from-the-lab/cn0349.